top of page

 Rice Hillel Perspectives 2025

-Rice Hillel Perspectives is a 10 day educational trip to Israel (and the Palestinian Authority if possible).
+Rice Hillel Perspectives is a heavily subsidized 10 day educational trip to Israel (and the Palestinian Authority if possible).
 The purpose of this trip is to educate Jewish and non-Jewish undergraduate student leaders at Rice University about the Israeli-Palestinian conflict.
-Rice Hillel Perspectives is offered by Houston Hillel and is limited to a total of 25 Rice University undergraduate student leaders of all backgrounds.
+Rice Hillel Perspectives is offered by Houston Hillel and is limited to a total of 18 Rice University undergraduate student leaders of all backgrounds.

 Rice Hillel Perspectives is offered, organized and conducted by Houston Hillel, a Jewish student organization that was established at Rice in 1940, and today fosters Jewish student life on college campuses throughout Southeast Texas.
 The trip is funded by a generous grant from the Maccabee Task Force.
 The trip will deepen your knowledge about one of the world's most discussed regions.
 Participants will meet with journalists, grass-roots activists, decision makers, and everyday people from Israel and the Palestinian Authority, and will take part in dialogues of co-existence.
 Trip participants will visit cities and sites in Israel (including adjacent to Gaza) considered central to all three major religions, and will receive a unique opportunity to learn about the history and current issues of one of the world's most debated conflicts.